 - Time-bound – set a date for when your goal needs to be achieved

 When starting a business, everyone hopes for the best.
 But the constant growth of your company doesn’t come overnight.
 Better than waiting for miracles is to really become your own marketing expert.
 One efficient tool that you can use is the growth matrix.
 First of all, it will help you set the right strategic objectives and initiatives for your business.
-Then, by starting A/B testing, you’ll be able to assess the impact of each initiative on every objective, to rate the budget, execution time and resources needed to get the ease score.
+Then, by starting A/B testing, you’ll be able to assess the impact of each initiative on every objective, rate the budget, execution time, and resources needed to get the ease score.
 In the end, you just need to decide which strategies work best for growing your business and stick to them.

-- Find and understand your audience & create buyer personas
+2. Find and understand your audience & create buyer personas

-- Create a team
+3. Create a team

-- Establish a friendly front-end for your page
+4. Establish a friendly front-end for your page

 Uber, for instance, the famous ride-sharing company, is a good example of a business completely built on digital customer experience.
 Its app has a very intuitive interface that successfully connects drivers and customers and guarantees payment security.

 Data show that only a tiny percent of people take the time and the energy to complain about the interaction with a brand; all the others just leave.
 You can prevent this inconvenience by making it very handy for your clients to express their dissatisfaction right on your site.
-The feedback from your customers helps you focus on what they really expect from your company as a provider and also identify and eliminate the problems.
+The feedback from your customers helps you focus on what they really expect from your company as a provider and identify and eliminate the problems.
 Accordingly, you can develop better products or services.

-- Give your brand great attributes for a big personality
+5. Give your brand great attributes for a big personality

 You might wonder why someone would choose one producer over another.
 It’s because of the moral values that one company embodies and others don’t.
-People want to identify with the brand they choose, so they go for the hero, the savior, the savant, the healer or the adventurer, to mention just a few examples.
+People want to identify with the brand they choose, so they go for the hero, the savior, the savant, the healer, or the adventurer, to mention just a few examples.
 Depending on the type of product or service that you are trying to sell and on your buyer persona, identify the values that your clients might resonate with, and build your company portrait based on them.

-- Use the technology for delivering a better customer experience
+6. Use the technology for delivering a better customer experience

 Let’s take a look at Starbucks.
-They are really focusing on their slogan – “Make it right”.
-The company is constantly trying to improve the mobile app which now allows customers to order and pay online for their coffee and to collect points from the famous rewarding system.
+They are really focusing on their slogan – “Make it right.”
+The company is constantly trying to improve the mobile app, allowing customers to order and pay online for their coffee and collect points from the famous rewarding system.
 And that’s not all!
-Starbucks made a deal with Alexa, the virtual assistant developed by Amazon, that is making it possible to order coffee by voice, from home or your office.
-And furthermore, due to its website, Starbucks also created a large online community, where the customers share ideas about their experiences.
+Starbucks made a deal with Alexa, the virtual assistant developed by Amazon, making it possible to order coffee by voice, from home or your office.
+Furthermore, due to its website, Starbucks also created a large online community, where the customers share ideas about their experiences.

-- Think and act backward
+7. Think and act backward

 Customer feedback is important and can offer great insights on how to improve their satisfaction and customer perspective about your eCommerce.
 Look for the studies, try making alternative plans and see for yourselves.
 I’ll only say that Steve Jobs himself acted on the same principle, and he did a pretty good job with his company.

-- Measure the results and ROI of your customer experience strategy
+8. Measure the results and ROI of your customer experience strategy

 Investing in customer experience has invaluable qualitative benefits, but you need to be able to provide your management with numbers.
-You have to show the quantitative ROI in order to obtain the budget you want for your CX program and initiatives.
+You have to show the quantitative ROI to obtain the budget you want for your CX program and initiatives.